Murders of Anna and Olivia Zimmerman

 On April 27, 2021, sisters Anna and Olivia Zimmermann, aged one and six years old respectively, were kidnapped by their father, Tomás Antonio Gimeno Casañas, on the island of Tenerife, Spain.
 On June 10, the lifeless body of Olivia was found on the seabed of the Canary Islands, 1 km deep with the help of sonar.
 The case had a large impact on Spanish society and media.
-Anna and Gimeno have never been found, but are presumed dead.
+Anna and Tomás Antonio Gimeno have never been found, but are presumed dead.

 Murders

-The girls, born as Anna and Olivia Gimeno Zimmermann, were two sisters aged one and six respectively and daughters of Tomás Antonio Gimeno Casañas and Beatriz Zimmermann de Zárate who were kidnapped by their father on the night of April 27, 2021, when he was supposed to have delivered them to the mother.
+The girls, born as Anna and Olivia Gimeno Zimmermann, were two sisters aged one and six respectively and daughters of Tomás Antonio Gimeno Casañas and Beatriz Zimmermann de Zárate who were kidnapped by their father on the night of April 27, 2021, when he was supposed to have delivered them to their mother.
 Tomás Gimeno initially took the two girls to the house of their paternal grandparents in Santa Cruz de Tenerife.

-Gimeno told Zimmerman that he was going out with the girls to dinner, which was false and only used it as an excuse to get more time to carry out the crime.
-Anna and Olivia were allegedly murdered minutes after this call at Gimeno's house in the town of Igueste de Candelaria.
-He took the corpses of his daughters in his car and stopped at his parents' house without their noticing.
-That night, Tomás went to the Puerto Marina de Tenerife, where around 9:30 p.m. he unloaded several sports bags on his boat.
+Gimeno told Zimmerman that he was going out with the girls to dinner.
+Anna and Olivia were allegedly murdered minutes after that call at Gimeno's house in the town of Igueste de Candelaria.
+He allegedly took the corpses of his daughters in his car and stopped at his parents' house without their noticing.
+That night, Gimeno went to the Puerto Marina de Tenerife, where around 9:30 p.m. he unloaded several sports bags on his boat.
 He left the port around 12:30 a.m.
 Earlier, he had called the girls' mother Beatriz, threatening that she would never see the girls or him again.

 Search

 Tomás Gimeno's boat appeared the next morning, April 28, floating and without anchor, near Puertito de Güímar.
 Later, on April 29, a child restraint seat for vehicles belonging to one of the girls was found floating, and it was reported that bloody remains were found in Gimeno's boat the day before.
-An investigation was opened, considered one of the most complex that the Central Operational Unit (UCO) of the Civil Guard has had to face, which also intervened in the resolution of the cases of Diana Quer, Asunta Basterra, or Gabriel Cruz.
-Tomás Gimeno's house in the town of Igueste de Candelaria was searched on April 30, a search that continued in subsequent days.
+An investigation was opened, considered one of the most complex that the Central Operational Unit (UCO) of the Civil Guard has had to face, which also intervened in the resolution of the cases of Diana Quer, Asunta Basterra, and Gabriel Cruz.
+Tomás Gimeno's house in the town of Igueste de Candelaria was searched on April 30, which continued in subsequent days.

 The ship Ángeles Alvariño, from the Spanish Institute of Oceanography, joined the search on May 29.
 The ship found an oxygen tank and a duvet cover owned by the girls' father underwater on June 8, this finding ultimately expanding her presence in Canary waters at least until June 15.

 Finally, at the end of June, it was reported that the oceanographic vessel Ángeles Alvariño had ended the search for the bodies of Anna and her father after a month of searching.
 The technical report of the Civil Guard concluded that the large number of gullies and underwater crevices made exploration difficult.